devlifelore/devlifelore/README.md

 ### Knowledge Hub 💡

-I maintain a knowledge hub to provide a clear and structured learning path for mastering the full roadmap of essential skills to become a successful indie maker and/or full-stack software engineer.
+I maintain a knowledge hub with a structured learning path for essential skills to become a successful professional personality and Software Engineer.

 You can find my knowledge hub here: